bacadra/pulsar-tasklist-tools/README.md

 ## Installation

 To install `tasklist-tools` search for [tasklist-tools](https://web.pulsar-edit.dev/packages/tasklist-tools) in the Install pane of the Pulsar settings or run `ppm install tasklist-tools`.
-Alternatively, you can run `ppm install asiloisad/pulsar-tasklist-tools` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-tasklist-tools` to install a package directly from the GitHub repository.

 ## Commands